EdAncerys/message_me_app/README.md

 # Development Process

-During development process I used an agile process of using git, commit messages, git branches, merges, regular code refactor etc.
+During development process I used an agile development methodologies of using git, commit messages, git branches, merges and regular code refactor.

 ## MVP